 The email signature channel can be used for many different avenues but aspects of the channel often require dedicated management processes to regulate – changing the email signature easily and quickly, maintaining a uniform visual style, ensuring contact details are correct, etc.

 So, what email signature management methods are available and what benefits do they offer?

 What do we mean by anarchy?
 We mean that every employee is responsible for creating and managing their own email signatures.
 Letting a user be in charge of email signatures can be a recipe for disaster.

 Thankfully, very few businesses allow this.
 If you have a handful of staff, you might find email signature management easy.
 When your organization is so small, you probably don’t have much of a brand to speak of, especially when one person constitutes a third of your workforce.

 However, as soon as any organization wants to raise itself to a professional, sustainable level, it needs to take a more reasoned approach to self-presentation.
 For the same reason you don’t let staff design their own business cards, you don’t want them having a say in email signature management.

-If you let staff build and design their own email signature, it’s no longer in your hands and you won’t be able to effectively use signatures for marketing purposes.
+If all employee emails have different signature appended to them, it’s no longer in your hands and you won’t be able to effectively use signatures for marketing campaigns.
 Now, you might be willing to sacrifice email signature marketing opportunities, but they’re still going to be sub-standard.

-Your employees can also easily change their email signature so they have a job title that flatters or amuses them.
+Your employees can also easily change their contact information so they have a job title that flatters or amuses them.
 How would you feel if someone changed their job title to ‘Supreme Being’?

 Finally, email signature management essentially becomes impossible.
 Altering any part of the signature template or making it uniform requires at least some method of email signature management, however rudimentary.